 Structure & Function

-The integumentary system is the body’s outer protective covering and includes all structures that make up the skin and its related components.
+The integumentary system is the body’s outer protective covering.

 It is composed of: